codedx/srm-docker/docs/DeploymentGuide.md

 The Software Risk Manager migration script depends on [PowerShell Core](https://github.com/PowerShell/PowerShell#get-powershell), which can be installed on macOS, Linux, and Windows.

+The target system you're migrating data to should have successfully gone through the installation process.

 ### Windows Prerequisites

 Ensure you can run PowerShell Core scripts on Windows by switching your PowerShell Execution Policy to RemoteSigned (recommended) or Unrestricted.
 You must run the Set-ExecutionPolicy -ExecutionPolicy RemoteSigned command from an elevated/administrator Command Prompt.